 MomentFeed now offers paid social across Snapchat, Facebook and Instagram at scale

-Company uses social marketing to drive offline visits for multi-location brands.
+Company uses organic and paid social to drive offline visits for multi-location enterprises.

 MomentFeed is bringing social, mobile and location together with a combined social media offering that enables paid-media buying across Snapchat, Facebook and Instragram.